 179 Ibid.
-'Le résultat le plus imminent de la victoire de Navarin est la déliverance des héroiques Hellènes ; les forces destinées à engloutir les restes de cette nation chrétienne sont pulvérisées ; il ne reste plus à Ibrahim d'autres ressources The Constitutionnel did wonder what Navarino would lead to: how would the Austrians react?
+Le résultat le plus imminent de la victoire de Navarin est la déliverance des héroiques Hellènes ; les forces destinées à engloutir les restes de cette nation chrétienne sont pulvérisées ; il ne reste plus à Ibrahim d'autres ressources

+The Constitutionnel did wonder what Navarino would lead to: how would the Austrians react?
 But these concerns hardly dampened the excitement that allied victory in the battle of Navarino caused.

 The Journal des débats, which had transformed from a conservative to liberal newspaper during the 1820s, also celebrated the victory at Navarino: 'Victory!
 Greece is saved!
 Victory!
-The Philhellenic treaty was not an empty promise!'180 For the Journal des débats, Navarino was not only a victory for the Greeks, it was a great victory for the liberal opposition in France: 'the opposition, which agitated in vain for this holy alliance for five years, triumphed this time by the law and the arms.'
-The Journal des débats tempered excitement by reminding its readers that there were still issues to sort out in the Greek conflict, including what Austria would do and the 'bitterness of the Pacha of Egypt,' but still the most important thing, was that 'Greece is saved!.'181 did it react with the regret and distaste of the Quotidienne:
+The Philhellenic treaty was not an empty promise!'
+For the Journal des débats, Navarino was not only a victory for the Greeks, it was a great victory for the liberal opposition in France: 'the opposition, which agitated in vain for this holy alliance for five years, triumphed this time by the law and the arms.'
+The Journal des débats tempered excitement by reminding its readers that there were still issues to sort out in the Greek conflict, including what Austria would do and the 'bitterness of the Pacha of Egypt,' but still the most important thing, was that 'Greece is saved!.'
+181 qu'une fuite impossible, [...]

-The Times did not react with the same unbridled joy as the Philhellene French papers, nor respective nations, the loss of life which they sustained, and which they were forced in selfdefence to inflict, can be considered no otherwise than as a grievous though inevitable, qu'une fuite impossible, [...]
 Pour la Grèce, on peut la considérer comme dévlivrée à jamais du joug ottoman ; sa délivrance définitive vient d'être irrévocablement conclue à Navarin ; et lorsque l'histoire recueillera la longue suite de malheurs, les immenses sacrifices que cette nation de héros a dû subir pour briser ses chaines, pour reconquerir une patrie, pour se reposer.'